Which is more important for language learning: focusing on a good accent or good pronunciation?

 The majority of hard-core, nerdy, nitty-picky language blogs on the net promote having an authentic-sounding or ‘native’ accent as being the ‘holy grail’ of language learning.
-I’m looking at you, Ramses.

 I’m not saying having a decent accent isn’t important, or that your accent isn’t worth working on, but it definitely isn’t as important as many of these other language enthusiasts make it out to be.
 To clarify, the distinction I draw between an ‘accent’ and ‘pronunciation’ is as follows: